Will AI Replace...

 -

-Emergency response in unpredictable situations
+Emergency response coordination in chaotic situations

 TL;DR